crazyhottommy/RNA-seq-analysis/GSEA_explained.md

 in the results you will also find a heatmap the subset of you data that belong to the signature analyzed. generally what I saw is that the more significantly enriched is the gene set, the better the division between the two conditions in the heatmap.

 One can run GSEA in two modes:

+#### using raw gene expression data
-1. supply a expression data file in various [formats](http://www.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats) one of the common format is GCT: Gene Cluster Text file format (*.gct)).
+Supply a expression data file in various [formats](http://www.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats) one of the common format is GCT: Gene Cluster Text file format (*.gct)).
 ![](https://cloud.githubusercontent.com/assets/4106146/16968303/8f65e8e6-4dd3-11e6-9a98-093eb0bd1e86.png)
 and a phenotype label file :